chaos-polymtl/lethe/doc/source/parameters/dem/insertion_info.rst

 ---------------------
 File
 ---------------------
-The "file" insertion method insert particles in a similar way to the "list" insertion method.
-The main difference between these two methods is the need of an external file provided by the ``particles file`` parameter.
+The ``file`` insertion method insert particles in a similar way to the ``list`` insertion method.
+The main difference between these two methods is the option to use an external file provided by the ``insertion file`` parameter.
 This parameter is set at ``particles.input`` by default.
-This external file has to follow this structure:
+This file has to follow this structure:

 .. code-block:: text